 18. Bathe in Hell at Askja

 © Wikipedia Commons

-To get to this famous caldera, you’ll need to venture further south than everywhere else on this list of things to do in North Iceland, but it’s achievable after a couple of hours negotiate the vast ash, sand and lava desert of the island’s core.
+Getting to this famous caldera you’ll need to venture further south than everywhere else on this list of things to do in North Iceland, but it’s achievable after a couple of hours negotiating the vast ash, sand and lava desert of the island’s core.
 Interestingly, the area was used during training for the Apollo program to prepare astronauts for the lunar missions.
-Their main objective in Askja was to study geology but nowadays most people come here to swim in the tepid, stinking water of this huge caldera!
+Their main objective in Askja was to study geology but nowadays most people come here to swim in the tepid, stinking water of this huge caldera – how times change!

 It’s a little out of the way to get here, and probably requires a 4×4, but it’s definitely one of Iceland’s most unique waterfalls.
-I’ve seen many of Iceland’s most well loved waterfalls but sadly not made it to this one… yet.
-If you want something off the beaten track, and also have a penchant of basalt rock, then this waterfall will deliver that and more!
+I’ve seen many of Iceland’s most well loved waterfalls but sadly not this one… yet.
+If you want something off the beaten track, and also have a penchant for basalt rock, then this waterfall will deliver that and more!

 20. Turf houses at Glaumbær

 These gorgeous little turf houses at Glaumbær now operate as a museum.
-They’re a great way to see how the past used to live, made from peat it might seem primitive but that kind of cladding retained a lot of warmth, which is something the Icelanders didn’t have much of before they tapped into geothermal energy!
-Plus, just look how photogenic they are?
-You’ve simply gotta go.
+They are a great way in seeing how the past used to live.
+Made from peat it might seem primitive but this kind of cladding retains a lot of warmth, which is something the Icelanders didn’t have much of before they tapped into geothermal energy!
+Plus, just look how photogenic they are – you’ve simply gotta go.

 Have you been to North Iceland?
 Do you have other recommendations?